UNDP-UNBL/elsa-documentation/docs/guidance/peru/03_anexxes.rst

        human activity, but not totally dominated by humans (e.g., low and medium

        human footprint values).
-     - In Ecuador, the spatial prioritization analysis zoning maps three different
+     - In Peru, the ELSA analysis zoning maps three different

        actions: protect, manage and restore.